A python simulation engine for System Dynamics & Agent based models

 System Dynamics and Agent-based Modeling in Python

-Next to providing the necessary SD and ABM language constructs to build models directly in Python, the framework also includes a compiler for transpiling System Dynamics models conforming to the XMILE standard into Python code.
+Next to providing the necessary SD and ABM language constructs to build simulation models directly in Python, the framework also includes a compiler for transpiling System Dynamics models conforming to the XMILE standard into Python code.

 - The BPTK-Py framework supports System Dynamics models in XMILE Format, native SD models using a domain-specific language for System Dynamics (SD DSL) and native Agent-based models.
 You can also build hybrid SD-ABM-Models natively in Python.